Cleretum bellidiforme: Ecology

 It is adapted to disturbed sand, such as found on riverbanks or desert dunes; the small flat seeds easily slip deeper in loose sand out of the summer sun.
 It is also found on clay slopes, limestone ridges and granite outcrops.
 It is very short-lived, the seeds germinating with the first autumn rains, and growing and flowering from late winter to spring (July to October).
+Flowers have the ability to self-pollinate.
 It grows in fynbos and succulent karoo.
 It sometimes grows together with low-growing Oxalis and Senecio.
 It is sometimes found as a solitary plant, in other areas in large colonies.

 Cultivation

 This is a well-known and popular garden annual in many areas around the world, available with flowers in numerous colours.
 It is found listed under a number of synonyms in seed catalogues.
 Seeds can be sown in a cold frame.
+Able to grow best in areas that are frost-free with little moisture.
 Former subspecies C. hestermalense is difficult to germinate, these germinate best when kept hot and dry over the summer.
+Flowers are capable of being grown in household locations such as "window boxes, troughs, and pots" in areas with long hours of sun.
+If grown in soil with bad drainage roots have the potential to be overcome by fungus.

+Uses

+Mainly utilized throughout the world for ornamental purposes.

+Phytoremediation

+The journal published by Health and Environmental Research Online (HERO) discussed research where over twenty "ornamental" plant species currently growing in Pakistan were observed for Pb phytoextraction potential.
+After being exposed to varying levels of Pb in soil for a time frame of seven weeks, Mesembryanthemum criniflorum was found to be very successful at Pb phytoextraction in all levels of Pb contaminated soil.